← All varieties

 Sweet Russet

+Origin unknown.
+The variety was at one time disseminated by Parsons & Co., Flushing, Long Island, New York.
 Multiple distinct varieties have been cultivated under the name Sweet Russet.
-In addition to the primary (Parsons) variety, Downing describes a second variety grown in Massachusetts, New York, and elsewhere, and a third from Kentucky.
-Beach (Vol. 2) also notes that the name Sweet Russet has been applied to the variety described as Pumpkin Russet.
+Downing (1900) describes three separate varieties under this name: the primary one received from Parsons, a second grown in Massachusetts, New York, and elsewhere, and a third from Kentucky.
+Beach (1905) provides separate entries in both volumes — Vol. 2 for the Parsons variety with tree and fruit details, and Vol. 1 for the Massachusetts/New York variety, noting "We do not know this variety and we have no report of its being grown anywhere in New York at the present time."
+Beach (Vol. 2) also notes that the name Sweet Russet has been applied to the variety described separately as Pumpkin Russet.

 Tree

-Tree large, spreading and drooping, a moderately vigorous grower, hardy, long-lived, and usually a reliable cropper yielding good crops biennially (Beach Vol. 2).
-Downing describes the tree as moderately vigorous and productive.
+Large, spreading and drooping, a moderately vigorous grower, hardy, long-lived, and usually a reliable cropper yielding good crops biennially (Beach Vol. 2).
+Productive (Downing).
 Young wood reddish olive (Downing).
+Downing calls it "a nice little apple."

 Fruit

 Cavity: Wide, wavy (Warder).
-Not described in other sources.
+Not described by other sources.

 Basin: Shallow, folded (Warder).
-Not described in other sources.
+Not described by other sources.

-Core/Seeds: Core oval, open, clasping the eye; seeds plump (Warder).
-Not described in other sources.
+Core/Seeds: Core oval, open, clasping the eye.
+Seeds plump (Warder).
+Not described by other sources.

 Season